 In the past decade, tuna has come a long away and is no longer considered a food we frown upon.
 If you visit a grocery store near you, you will find many varieties of canned tuna including packed in water and oil.

-Grab a few cans, a few veggies and let’s make this delicious Mexican tuna salad recipe!
+Grab a few cans, a few veggies and let’s make a bowl of delicious chickpea salad with tuna or this Mexican tuna salad recipe.

 Canned Tuna 101